-There is no way to secure the flaps during your procedure, so doctors advise you not to rub or irritate your eye during the healing process.
+There is no way to secure the flaps during your procedure, so doctors advise you not to rub or irritate your eye during healing.
 In addition, the flap is very flimsy, and any pressure could cause it to dethatch.

-If you are more active or athletic, you might consider PRK, as there is no flap.
+If you are more active or athletic, consider PRK Surgery, as there is no flap.
 Although these are known risks, they are scarce and only occur in 1% of patients due to new technological advancements.

 - You might need LASIK again.